In Exercises 57–70, find a positive angle less than or that is co... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 57–70, find a positive angle less than or that is coterminal with the given angle.
-25𝜋 6
+17𝜋 5

 Verified Solution